uldyssian2008/websiteMe/content/publication/a-modular-analysis-of-provable-acceleration-via-polyaks-momentum-training-a-wide-relu-network-and-a-deep-linear-network/index.md

 ---
 title: "A Modular Analysis of Provable Acceleration via Polyak's Momentum:
-  Training a Wide ReLU Network and a Deep Linear Network."
+  Training a Wide ReLU Network and a Deep Linear Network"
 publication_types:
   - "1"
 authors: